 What Are the Different Types of Clavicle Fractures?

-1. Midshaft Clavicle Fractures: The most common type, occurring in the middle of the clavicle.
+• Midshaft fractures: The most common type, occurring in the middle of the bone.

 What Are the Symptoms of a Clavicle Fracture?

-• Pain: Sharp pain at the site of the break, especially with movement.
+• Sharp pain at the site of injury

 Common Causes of Clavicle Fractures

-• Falls: Landing on an outstretched arm or shoulder can put significant stress on the collarbone.
+• Falls onto an outstretched arm or shoulder

 How Are Clavicle Fractures Diagnosed?